aditya-shrivastavv/istio-secops/README.md

 - The IP is the Minikube IP and the port is the NodePort of the Gateway Service.
   - `minikube ip`
+- Port is obtained from:
+  - `kubectl get svc -n istio-system istio-ingressgateway`
 - Making curl requests without IP and host address from the client pod will work but not as expected.
   - It would work like a simple kubernetes service without any traffic management.
 So traffic would be distributed between v1 and v2 versions.
   - This is because the Gateway is not being used in this case.